-But before getting to that, I want you to learn a bit more about me and what I’ve been up to over the years.
+But before getting to those, I want you to learn a bit more about me and what I’ve been up to over the years.

 Born in Lowell, Massachusetts, I grew up in the 1960s a fan of Marvel Comics, a voracious reader of science fiction and fantasy, a lover of non-fiction and history, a connoisseur of such TV shows as the Outer Limits, Thriller, Twilight Zone, and anything produced by Irwin Allen, as well as a dedicated viewer of 1950s era sci-fi movies (especially those films by director Jack Arnold).